 Put them on the Defensive

 A leader doesn’t always agree with everyone else.
 On the contrary, a great leader is always questioning others—always putting them on the defensive.
 It can even offend people from time to time, but it’s what uncovers greats successes.

-Learning, training and development are a constant with great leaders.
+Learning, training, and development are constant with great leaders.
 They never get to a point in their personal life or professional career where they have learned enough.
 They attend training and development courses, sessions, and conferences that can help them advance as a leader and as a professional.
 They are always reading and researching the latest industry news and trends.

 Desensitize to the Fear

 You also have to become fearless.
 The biggest fear that most individuals have is the fear of rejection.
 Seek out rejection.
 Once you experience rejection, you can let the fear of it go and move on.